-Gutenberg brings to WordPress a new, clean interface with a minimal design that has all the essential tools for creating rich and engaging content.
+Gutenberg brings WordPress a new, clean interface, with a minimal design that has all the essential tools for creating rich and engaging content.
 It’s also an important step forward for publishers, reducing the visual difference between how content appears in the admin area and how it renders on the web page.

 Blocks also bring a lot of different layout options and flexibility right out of the box.
-This means fewer plugins, page builders, shortcodes and other clutter is needed to manage your content effectively.
+That means you’ll need fewer plugins, page builders, shortcodes, and other clutter to manage your content effectively.

 On the other hand, Gutenberg comes with a learning curve for those who are new to the concept of blocks.
 It’s a relatively advanced page builder that will take some time and effort to master.

 Just like any new software, it may contain bugs that can cause unexpected issues.
 Furthermore, some popular plugins are not fully compatible with it yet.
 But since Gutenberg is a WordPress project at its core, it’s guaranteed it will be under active development, and it will only get better.

 The WordPress team is moving forward to make WordPress better.
 And so should we.
 The awesome new features that Gutenberg brings about are going to open endless possibilities and ultimately make content writing more fun.

 What do you think about Gutenberg?
-Did it make the content writing experience better?
+Did it make the content editing experience better?
 Drop us a line below.